TickTalk 5 Review (2026): Better Battery & Smarter GPS

 Here's how the TickTalk 4 stacks up against the other watches I've tested.

 The Xplora X6Play is the closest competitor in terms of features and comes with broader carrier support, but in my side-by-side testing, the TickTalk 4's video call quality was noticeably better -- smoother frame rates and more reliable connections.
+For the full breakdown of every difference, read our TickTalk 4 vs Xplora X6Play head-to-head comparison.
 The Garmin Bounce wins on durability and battery life but lacks any camera or video calling.
 The Cosmo JrTrack 2 is the budget pick that gets the basics right without the premium features.

 Rating: 8.0 / 10